CoreyCole/datastar/LLM_context/alpine.ai.md

 4. **HTTP Actions**:

    - Alpine.js: None built-in
-   - DataStar: Built-in actions for GET, POST, PUT, PATCH, DELETE that use extended SSE
+   - Datastar: Built-in actions for GET, POST, PUT, PATCH, DELETE that use extended SSE

 5. **UI Control**:

    - Alpine.js: Frontend controls the UI
-   - DataStar: Backend can control and update the UI through SSE events
+   - Datastar: Backend can control and update the UI through SSE events

 6. **Syntax**:

    - Alpine.js: x-prefixed directives (x-data, x-model, etc.)
-   - DataStar: data-prefixed attributes (data-bind, data-text, etc.)
+   - Datastar: data-prefixed attributes (data-bind, data-text, etc.)

 7. **State Management**:
    - Alpine.js: Local component state
-   - DataStar: Global signal-based state that can be updated from the server
+   - Datastar: Global signal-based state that can be updated from the server

-## When to Choose DataStar Over Alpine.js
+## When to Choose Datastar Over Alpine.js

 1. When you want seamless backend integration with real-time updates
 2. When your server needs to control UI state transitions